Saving Time and Money when preparing food!

 For Soups: I LOVE to use fresh veggies when I make soups, so I get the not so perfect ones on the discount rack.
-They are often a little overripe, which actually means they are teaming with flavour.
+They are often a little overripe, which actually means they are teeming with flavour.
 Make a big pot of soup and freeze in portion size containers.
-We are a family of 3, so I have containers that hold what we would eat at a meal, as well as some single serving ones to have for lunches.
+We are a family of 3, so I have containers that hold what we would eat at a meal, as well as some single-serving ones to have for lunches.

 Sauces: Make pasta sauces and Chilli in bulk and freeze.
 It is so nice to come home and toss your pasta under some hot water to thaw, and grab the Spaghetti sauce out of the freezer to thaw in the microwave…toss together and in 10 minutes you have dinner made and a lot less mess to clean up!

 4 thoughts on “Saving Time and Money when preparing food!”

 The Tupperware Fridgesmart containers are incredible!
 They come in a variety of sizes and really will stretch out the life of your produce!
 I've kept mushrooms fresh for weeks, celery and lettuce for a month and more!
 If anyone's interested, I'd be happy to share more information about them! -Becky, Tupperware Consultant

 Thanks Becky, I have the large round one for lettuce, and 3 other sizes for my other cut up veggies.
 I LOVE THEM!!!